Resolvent-based modeling of turbulent jet noise: Introduction

 This paper explores an approach to describe the coupling between resolvent modes that is necessary for reconstructing the acoustic field with a minimal set of resolvent modes.
 The coupling provides directional and energetic variability in acoustic radiation inherently important for noise prediction \citep{cavalieri2011jittering}.
 Determination of the coupling between modes is performed by leveraging an ensemble of LES realizations which are projected on to a limited (i.e. low-rank) set of acoustic resolvent modes.
-From these projections we attain a (drastically) reduced-order cross-spectral density between the retained modes--a Hermitian, frequency-dependent matrix of size $n \times n$ that accurately represents the acoustic field.
+From these projections we attain a (drastically) reduced-order cross-spectral density between the retained modes--a Hermitian, frequency-dependent matrix of size $n \times n$, where $n$ denotes the number of retained modes, that accurately represents the acoustic field.

 Organization of the manuscript is as follows.
 We first briefly describe the LES databases used, the main details pertaining to resolvent analysis, and present the statistical description of the resolvent framework for reconstructing the acoustic field and estimating the reduced order covariance matrix in \S~\ref{sec:methods_acoustic}.
 In \S~\ref{section:results} we present resolvent modes and LES reconstructions in the resolvent basis for one frequency-wavenumber pair for the Mach 1.5 jet before generalizing the approach to both jets over $St = [0,1]$ and $m=[0,2]$, and to both the near- and far-field acoustic regions.
 In the near-field section we compare the impact of including a RANS eddy-viscosity model to the resolvent operator and find it presents a significantly more efficient resolvent basis.
 We then present results for the far-field, along an arc at $100D$ from the nozzle, and show that reconstructions for both jets may be found using only the optimal resolvent mode.
 Finally, we conclude with a discussion on how the correct forcing coefficients may be estimated for a predictive jet noise model.